Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 aₙ finds a single term.

-Sₙ finds the sum of many terms.
+Sₙ finds the sum of multiple terms.

-Using the wrong formula leads to incorrect answers.
+Using the wrong formula leads to mistakes.

-Mistake 3 — Thinking AP Must Increase
+Mistake 3 — Thinking AP Must Always Increase

 An AP can also decrease.